 Watson Industrial Outreach

 For questions, contact the Office of Industrial Outreach at:

 CANCELLATIONS AND REFUNDS

-All cancellations must be received in writing by noon November 4, 2018, at 5 pm to receive a refund.
-No refunds for cancellations or non-attendance will be given after 5 pm on November 4, 2018.
+All cancellations must be received in writing by noon at February 28, 2019, at 5 pm to receive a refund.
+No refunds for cancellations or non-attendance will be given after 5 pm on that date.

-Substitutions may be made any time before November 4 by informing the Office of Industrial Outreach.
+Substitutions may be made any time before a certain date by informing the Office of Industrial Outreach.

 If the course is canceled, enrollees will be advised and receive a full refund.